ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 responses and enables a deployment architecture that can separate the identity of a requester from the request.

-Though this scheme requires that servers and proxies explicitly support it, this design represents a performance improvement over options that perform just one request in each connection.
-With limited trust placed in the relay (see
-{{security}}), clients are assured that requests are not uniquely attributed to them or linked to other requests.
+Though this scheme requires that servers and proxies (called relays in this document) explicitly support it, this design represents a performance improvement over options that perform just one request in each connection.
+With limited trust placed in the relay (see {{security}}), clients are assured that requests are not uniquely attributed to them or linked to other requests.

 # Overview